 4) Don’t pick your nose in the car.
 Everyone can see you.

 5) Do your best at whatever you do.
-This isn’t to say you shouldn’t devour new and random pursuits (You should totally do that, especially at the outset of your 20s.).
-But it does mean that once you commit to something important, be the guy who follows through.
+This isn’t to say avoid devouring shiny and eclectic pursuits that catch your eye/heart (You should totally do that, especially at the outset of your 20s.).
+But it does mean that once you commit to something important, follow through.
 Talent exists, but exceptional people didn’t get that way by just having it.
-You hear a lot about hard work, grit, paying your dues.
-There’s a reason for that.
+You hear a lot about hard work, grit, paying your dues, etc. Tired old-guy-talking-to-young-guy phrases, yes, but there’s a reason they exist.
 Multiply your natural strengths with these things and you’ll be unstoppable.

 6) Be good to your body.
 Eat well.
 Don’t tattoo areas you wouldn’t tan.
 Legs are OK.

 7) Have a group of close dude friends.
-There are truths you’ll never learn about yourself until you spend quality time with people who aren’t attracted to you.
+There are truths you’ll never learn about yourself until you spend time with people who don't want to see you naked.

 9) Be good at communicating.
-That can mean a lot of things, from persuading, to comforting, to clarifying, to supporting, etc. Whatever it is, say what you mean.
+That can mean a lot of things: persuading, comforting, clarifying, supporting, etc. Whatever it is, say what you mean.
 It’s hard to do that if you don’t have a point.
-Some people are good at doing this with a lot of syllables, some get the job done with half the amount.
+Some people are good at doing this with a lot of syllables, some get the job done with less.
 Either is fine, so long as there’s intention.
-Otherwise, you’re left with chatter, which is boring at best, nervous mostly, and narcissistic at worst.
-Talk when you know what you’re talking about, be a sponge when you don’t.
+Otherwise, you’re left with chatter, which is boring at best, narcissistic at worst, annoying at all times.
+Talk when you know what you’re talking about.
+Shut up and be a sponge when you don’t.

 10) Make mischief.

 11) Extremity and moderation--there’s room in your life for both.
 When gauging things like other people’s opinions, be moderate.
 Strike a balance between stubborn judgmentalism and blind belief.
-You be you and only you, but don’t walk around seeking to embarrass those who don’t agree with you.
-At that point, you’ve stopped learning from others, young padawan, which means you are fucked.
-Lessons you’ll remember for the rest of your life can come from deep left field, so don’t be afraid to mix it up.
-Go to the symphony, listen to NPR, shoot guns in Nevada, watch French movies, make friends with someone who never went to college, march for gay rights, volunteer at a retirement home, learn how to dive in a third world country.
+Take pride in being you, but don’t walk around seeking to embarrass those who see things differently.
+At that point, you’ve stopped learning from others.
+Once that happens, young padawan, you are fucked.
+Lessons you’ll remember for the rest of your life can come from deep left field,.
+Don’t be afraid to mix it up.
+Go to the symphony, talk to your cab driver, listen to NPR, go to a rodeo, watch subtitled movies, make friends with someone who never went to college, be in a Pride parade, volunteer at a retirement home, learn how to dive in a third world country.
 When you do these things, know your audience and weigh the wisdom they have to offer against your knowledge of who they are.

 12) When in doubt, keep your cool.